 Legal help and advocacy > Legal advice and representation

-The HRLS provides specialist legal assistance to vulnerable persons with disability in Queensland.
+The HRAP provides specialist legal assistance to vulnerable persons with disability in Queensland.

-The work of the HRLS is guided by a human rights framework which aims to protect and promote the fundamental human rights of HRLS clients.
+The work of the HRAP is guided by a human rights framework which aims to protect and promote the fundamental human rights of HRAP clients.

 - Advice and representation for guardianship (including Restrictive Practices) and administration applications and reviews for persons with questioned or impaired decision-making capacity (including separate representative appointments)*

 - Advice about Enduring Powers of Attorney, Powers of Attorney and Advance Health Directives, for the person making, reviewing or revoking the appointment)**